oconnor663/blake3-py/README.md

 There may be a binary wheel [available](https://pypi.org/project/blake3/#files) for your system, in which case installation will be quick and you don't need to have Rust installed.
-If a wheel isn't available for your system, you will need Rust installed to compile things locally.
+If a wheel isn't available for your system, you'll need the **nightly** Rust toolchain installed to compile things locally.
+(PyO3 currently requires nightly.)

-As usual with Pip, you might need to use `sudo` or the `--user` flag, depending on how Python is installed.
+As usual with Pip, you might need to use `sudo` or the `--user` flag with the command above, depending on how Python is installed.

 # Soundness